 Not a fake number, but fakes are showing up with phony price tags showing a variety of different style numbers but with the abbreviated description "EMB OP PAT LEAH" short for Embossed Op Art Patent Leah.

 Again, this is NOT a complete list of all fake serial numbers.
-New examples turn up constantly, and many fakes have serials that actually belong the the style the fake bag is copying.
+New examples turn up constantly, and many fakes have serials that actually belong to the style the fake bag is copying.
 And bags made before 1994 don't have the Coach style number as part of the serial number - DON'T try to use the last 3 or 4 digits for authentication if there are NO LETTERS OF THE ALPHABET in the serial number.

-And just because you haven't seen a certain style before, or you don't like the way it looks, or can't find it on Google, or you don't like it, or think that "Coach couldn't possibly have made something that ugly", that doesn't mean it's fake.
+And remember - just because you haven't seen a certain style before, or you don't like the way it looks, or can't find it on Google, or you don't like it, or think that "Coach couldn't possibly have made something that ugly", that doesn't mean it's fake.

 And just because it has the "right" serial number or a zipper stamped with a certain brand name, that doesn't mean it's real.